Adaptive measurement strategy for quantum subspace methods: METHODS

 \subsection{Adaptive measurement strategy for QSE}

 First, it should be noted that Eq.~\eqref{eq:qse_energy} is equivalent to the estimation of the expectation values of dressed operators as follows:

 The expectation values of these operators can be understood to provide energy as $E_{\rm SE} = \ev{H_d}/\ev{S_d}$, where $\ev*{\cdot}:=\ev{\cdot}{\psi_{\rm QC}}$.
-As mentioned earlier, if it were possible to calculate all the coefficients $\{\alpha_i\}_i$, widely known efficient measurement strategies such as clique cover methods could be applied.
+As mentioned earlier, once one has performed the quantum measurement and all the matrix elements of $\tilde{H}$ and $\tilde{S}$ are known, we can apply known measurement strategies such as MCC methods.
 However, in practice, these expressions are unknown before quantum measurements.
-This motivates us to propose an adaptive procedure as illustrated in Fig.~\ref{fig:protocol}:
+This motivates us to propose an adaptive procedure as illustrated in Fig.~\ref{fig:protocol} (See the codes available via GitHub~\cite{shadowTools} for details.)

 \underbar{Step 1: Preprocessing in classical computation} \begin{itemize} \item[1.]
 Given the Hamiltonian $H$ and a set of excitation operators $\{O_i\}$, select a state $\ket{\phi_{\rm C}}$ that can be simulated classically. \item[2.]
-Solve the generalized eigenvalue equation~\eqref{eq:qse} based on matcies computed on QC.
+Solve the generalized eigenvalue equation~\eqref{eq:qse} based on matrices $\tilde{H}$ and $\tilde{S}$ computed solely on a classical computer.
 This yields a set of the coefficients $\{\alpha^{\rm C}_i\}_i$. \item[3.]
 Using the obtained coefficients mentioned above, calculate $H_d^{(C)}$ and $S_d^{(C)}$ as in Eq.~\eqref{eq:h_op} and~\eqref{eq:s_op}. \item[4.]
-Apply measurement basis optimization methods to $H_d$ and $S_d$ separately to determine the distribution of measurement bases $\{\Pi^{(m=1)}_\mu\}$, where $m$ and $\mu=(\mu_1, ..., \mu_N)~(\mu_k\in \{X, Y, Z\})$ denote the iteration index and the set of single-qubit measurement bases, respectively. \end{itemize}
+Apply measurement basis optimization methods, such as the Locally-Biased Classical Shadow (LBCS)~\cite{hadfield_measurements_2022} or MCC~\cite{verteletskyi_measurement_2020}, to $H_d^{(C)}$ and $S_d^{(C)}$.
+This allows us to determine the measurement strategy, i.e., the distribution of the measurement bases $\{\Pi^{(m=1)}_\mu\}$, where $m$ and $\mu=(\mu_1, ..., \mu_N)~(\mu_k\in \{X, Y, Z\})$ denote the iteration index and the set of single-qubit measurement bases, respectively.
+One may set a maximum number of bases in practice. \end{itemize}